piecepackr/piecepackr/README.rst

 --------------------------

 How should I Print & Play my piecepack?
-    The Print-and-Play pdf's produced by the ``exec/make_piecepack`` command are designed to be used in three different ways:
+    The Print-and-Play pdf's produced by the ``make_piecepack`` command are designed to be used in three different ways:

     1. Print single-sided on label paper, cut out the labels, and apply to components (in the material of your choice).
     2. Print single-sided on paper(board), apply adhesive to the back, fold over in half "hot-dog-style", and cut out the components.
 One will need to to some additional folding and application of adhesive/tape in order to construct the dice and pawns.
 One can build more dice/pawns/pawn belts if you cut them out *before* folding the paper(board) in half but if you don't do so you should still have all the "standard" piecepack components.